Sacred Lotus (Nelumbo nucifera)

 Overview

 Nelumbo nucifera, commonly called Sacred Lotus, is a beautiful aquatic plant native to Asia.
-It holds deep spiritual meaning in Hindu and Buddhist traditions, symbolizing purity and enlightenment.
+It holds deep significance in Hindu and Buddhist traditions, symbolizing purity and enlightenment.

-For centuries, people have used the leaves and petals in traditional smoking blends.
-The plant contains natural compounds that may provide a mild, calming experience when prepared correctly.
+The leaves and petals have been used in traditional smoking blends for centuries.
+Natural compounds in the plant may provide a mild, calming effect when prepared correctly.1

 Common name(s): Indian Lotus, Bean of India, Egyptian Bean